 Cone & Steiner - 1st Ave

 At Cone & Steiner, Dani Cone puts a modern twist on her great-grandfather’s general store from 1915.
-Her neighborhood general stores are one stop shops for local and specialty goods, as well as spaces for communities to gather and connect.
+Her neighborhood stores are one stop shops for local and specialty goods, as well as spaces for people to gather and connect whether over coffee, a made-to-order sandwich, or happy hour.

 |On first encounter with Dani Cone, you instantly want to be her friend.
 And here’s the thing: she wants to be your friend too.
 Exuding compassion, determination, and a witty sense of humor, Dani Cone clearly cares about the community she welcomes into her re-imagined convenience store, Cone & Steiner.|